BatmanPriddy/LinqPerformance/README.md

 # LinqPerformance

-Based on a very interesting Tutorial video [here](https://www.youtube.com/watch?v=zCKwlgtVLnQ)
+Based on a very interesting Tutorial video <a href="https://www.youtube.com/watch?v=zCKwlgtVLnQ" target="blank">here</a>

 If you find this interesting, feel free to share around!